adjacentlink/emane-guide/guide/site/physical-layer.md

-Spectrum filters are added per receive antenna using a unique filter index for a given center frequency (Hz) and bandwidth (hz), along with an optional sub-bandwidth (Hz) length that subdivides spectral energy into sub-band width bins of specified size for each time bin in the filter energy window.
+Spectrum filters are added per receive antenna using a unique filter index for a given center frequency (Hz) and bandwidth (hz), along with an optional sub-band width (Hz) length that subdivides spectral energy into sub-band width bins of specified size for each time bin in the filter energy window.
 Additionally, optional match criteria can be supplied to allow for more precise control of which energy is